 Many Americans already consider technology an important enabler.
-From online banking to managing a “smart” home, people use their phones and other devices to manage significant aspects of their lives.
+From online banking to powering a “smart” home, people use their phones and other devices to manage significant aspects of their lives.

-COVID-19 has raised the technology reliance bar even higher.
-Suddenly, working from home became the norm.
-School moved from the classroom to the living room.
-Medical visits became remote, and online grocery delivery surged.
+The COVID-19 pandemic raised the technology reliance bar even higher.
+Suddenly, working from home is the norm.
+Schools moved from the classroom to the living room.
+Medical visits became remote, and online grocery order and delivery surged.

-Because of health concerns and “shelter-in-place” policies, consumers are staying in more.
-This is spurring significant growth in the use of some apps and services.
+Everybody’s doing it.
+Because of health concerns and social distancing policies, consumers stayed in more during the beginning of the pandemic.
+This spurred significant growth in the use of some apps and services.

-Video conferencing soars.
-According to app analytics firm Sensor Tower, video conferencing apps attracted 1.4 million new users the first week of January 2020, but a record 6.7 million in the first week of March 2020.1 As the pandemic intensified, so did video-conferencing app installs.
-In June, Zoom was the second-most installed non-gaming app worldwide, with close to 71.2 million installs — 34 times its downloads in June 2019.1 Growth will continue, with 90% of North American businesses expected to spend more on video conferencing in 2022.2
+Video conferencing soared.
+According to app analytics firm Sensor Tower, video conferencing apps attracted 1.4 million new users the first week of January 2020, but a record 6.7 million in the first week of March 2020.
+As the pandemic intensified, so did video-conferencing app installs.
+In June 2020, Zoom was the second-most installed non-gaming app worldwide, with close to 71.2 million installs — 34 times its downloads in June 2019.1 Growth will continue, with 90% of North American businesses expected to spend more on video conferencing in 2022.2

-Food delivery apps surge.
+Food delivery apps surged.
 Uber Eats was the most downloaded app worldwide for May 2020, with more than 8.2 million installs, followed by McDonald’s with more than 6.6. million installs.3 Walmart, DoorDash and Foodpanda rounded out the top five most downloaded apps for the month of May.
 In five years, food app revenue will increase by 39% to $42 billion from 2020 levels.4

-Overall, both app revenue and downloads showed “outsized quarter-over-quarter growth this year compared to past periods.”7 And it’s been fast.
+Overall, both app revenue and downloads showed “outsized quarter-over-quarter growth in 2020 compared to past periods.”6 And it was fast.
 “We may have accelerated five to seven years’ worth of [app] adoption behavior,” says Wayne Kurtzman, research director for social and collaboration at market intelligence firm IDC.
-“Everyone was forced to do a seven-year plan in two weeks.”8
+“Everyone was forced to do a seven-year plan in two weeks.”7

 The impact quickly grew beyond digital-first businesses.
 As consumers became more accustomed to trying new services online, traditional in-person businesses saw their technology adoption accelerate as well.